Stratton - Jane Brook

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages 79 trips per day, which equates to approximately nine weekly trips per individual stop.
+Service frequency averages 79 trips per day across all routes, equating to approximately 9 weekly trips per individual stop.

 Frequently Asked Questions - Transport